Welcome to today's edition of the Rush 24-7 podcast.

 That's what these young people have been taught growing up.

-Her Obama extends them a grace period when what they're hoping is for that CEO and all these business people to get punished.
+Harry Obama extends them a grace period when what they're hoping is for that CEO and all these business people to get punished.

-I'm convinced that some of the support for Obamacare among middle class low information voters, because they think big business is going to get punished, And big insurance is going to get punished.
+I'm convinced that some of the support for Obamacare among middle-class, low-information voters, because they think big business is going to get punished and big insurance is going to get punished.

-Because to them that's fair.
+Because to them, that's fair.

 Because all these entities have been screwing them.